 And that brings me to a caution: If we are going to take on tuning our own rigs, we need to pay attention and take our time, as this is no place to screw up.

 And, finally, learning to tune a rig properly and safely, while within the capabilities of most reasonably handy sailors, is not simple.
-That’s why this series looks like it’s going to be four chapters and over 6000 words.
+That's why this series is five chapters long.

 Even so, since there are so many variables in rigs and boats, you will have to apply these instructions to your own boat with a large helping of thought—I can’t possibly cover every detail for every boat.